applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 ### Phylogenetic reconstruction with neighbor-joining

+This section is currently a placeholder.
+You can track progress on this section through [issue #119](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/issues/119).
+In the meantime, I recommend Chapter 5.2.2 of *[The Phylogenetic Handbook](http://www.amazon.com/gp/product/0521730716/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0521730716&linkCode=as2&tag=anintrotoappl-20&linkId=YLNAKVFX7BV4W5TW")*, by Lemey, Salemi, and Vandamme for discussion of this topic.
+You can also refer to the [scikit-bio implementation of Neighbor Joining](http://scikit-bio.org/docs/latest/generated/skbio.tree.nj.html), which will be used here (the source code is linked from that page).

 ### Limitations of distance-based approaches <link src="4hDWma"/>

+This section is currently a placeholder.
+You can track progress on this section through [issue #119](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/issues/119).

 ## Statistical approaches to phylogenetic reconstruction <link src="VLXTEL"/>